gourabsingha1/Design-Patterns/designpatterns/src/FactoryDesignPattern/README.md

 - This approach abstracts the instantiation process from the client.

+## How It Works:
+- The Vehicle interface defines the common method drive().
+- Concrete implementations (Car, Bike, Truck) provide specific behavior for the drive() method.
+- The VehicleFactory class has a static method getVehicle() that returns the appropriate Vehicle instance based on a string parameter.

 ## When to use
 - Dynamic Object Creation: When the exact type of object to be created is not known until runtime and can vary based on user input or other factors.